 Will you pack my nose?

 No. Packing can be very uncomfortable.
 But you'll likely have some soft splints in your nose.
-These splints have a hole in them to make it possible to breathe through them, at least for a few days.
-Doctors easily remove these splints at the one-week visit.
+These splints have a hole in them so you can breathe through them, at least for a few days.
+They can be easily removed at the one-week visit.

 How long will I be bruised?